apache/hudi/docs/_docs/2_1_concepts.md

 last_modified_at: 2019-12-30T15:59:57-04:00
 ---

-Apache Hudi (pronounced “Hudi”) provides the following streaming primitives over hadoop compatible storages
+Apache Hudi (pronounced "Hudi") provides the following streaming primitives over hadoop compatible storages

  * Update/Delete Records      (how do I change records in a table?)
  * Change Streams             (how do I fetch records that changed?)